-- using the graph editor (setting keyframes and controlling interpolation), - creating expressions that derive one object's motion from another, - the animation principles of squash and stretch and timing, and - making a playblast to preview (and hand-in) your motion
+- using the graph editor (setting keyframes and controlling interpolation), - creating more complex expressions in the expression editor, - the animation principles of squash and stretch and timing, and - making a playblast to preview (and hand-in) your motion

 The scene file you are starting with has two balls ready to go in the "side" view.
 Please keep the balls on-screen through the entire animation and do not animate the camera.
 Each ball has two translation channels for moving it around and one scaling control to squash and stretch it.
 It also has a rotation control if you need it, but I would begin using just translation and scaling.